monkeyman192/NMSDK/docs/setup.md

 Installing NMSDK is very easy.
 Head to the [NMSDK Release page](https://github.com/monkeyman192/NMSDK/releases) on GitHub and download the most recently released version.

 If you have had a previous version of NMSDK installed it is recommended that you remove it.
-Generally the addons will be installed at `%APPDATA%\Blender Foundation\Blender\2.79\scripts\addons`.
+Generally the addons will be installed at `%APPDATA%\Blender Foundation\Blender\2.80\scripts\addons`.
 If you go to this location and there is an `nmsdk` folder.
 Delete it after removing the addon from within blender, then follow the following steps.
 Removing the old version is particularly important if you had a very old version (pre-proper versioning), as there have been many internal changes to NMSDK since then and the old files will clash, causing odd issues.

-Open Blender and open the user settings (Ctrl + Alt + U) (or `File` > `User Preferences...`), and select `Install Add-on from File...` (it is at the bottom left of the window).
+Open Blender and open the preferences window (`Edit` > `Preferences...`), and select `Install...` (it is at the top right of the window).
 Select the `.zip` file you just downloaded and blender should install it without any errors.

 To make exporting easier, NMSDK will automatically convert all produced `.exml` files to `.mbin` files.
 For this to work, *MBINCompiler* is required.
 See below for instructions on downloading and installing the latest version.